End Times Issues

 34. God's physical presence in the world.
 PDF / JPEG

-Last time, we saw that God was physically present, when he introduced the Ten Commandments.
+Last time, we saw that God was physically present when he introduced the Ten Commandments.
 Today, we look at other times that Scripture tells us he was physically present.
-He has also been present in some very special ways (which we will also mention).
+In addition to this, God has also been present in some very special ways (which we will also mention).

 35. The majestic glory of God in Old Testament Israel.
 PDF / JPEG

-The majestic glory of God is the fullest possible expression of God's being in creation, a penetrating brightness that humans cannot look directly at.
-It resided in Israel (normally - but not always - in the most holy room in the tabernacle or temple) for approximately 9 centuries!
+The majestic glory of God is a penetrating brightness that humans cannot look directly at.
+It is the fullest possible expression of God's being in creation.
+This majestic glory resided in Israel for approximately 9 centuries (normally - but not always - in the most holy room in the tabernacle or temple).
 It left before the nation went into exile, and won't return until they repent and turn back to God.
 (This has not yet happened.)

 36. The testing of faith at Mount Sinai.
 PDF / JPEG